Fiserv/Commerce-Hub/docs/Resources/Guides/Payment-Sources/Source-Type.md

 titles: PaymentToken, PaymentSession
 -->

 A [PaymentToken](?path=docs/Resources/API-Documents/Payments_VAS/Payment-Token.md) is a created by submitting a token request using a payment source to Commerce Hub or is a created by submitting a request to the processing networks _(Visa, Mastercard, AMEX or Discover)_ using a payment card.
-Both can be used to submit a `PaymentToken` transaction to Commerce Hub.
+Both can be used to submit a transaction to Commerce Hub.

 ```json
 {